Civic journalism: Goals

 The goal of civic journalism, or public journalism, is to allow the community to remain engaged with journalists and news outlets, restore democratic values, and rebuild the public's trust in journalists.
 The ubiquity of "fake news" and biased reporting in the modern media landscape has led to an overall decrease in the trust that people put in journalists and media sources.
 Proponents of civic journalism believe that this philosophy will allow individuals to have a greater say in decision-making and in the broader political sphere.

-Given the rise in yellow journalism and search engine optimization algorithms that create an echo-chamber among mass-media, civic journalism is entering a niche role where it can shift the position of news within public reception.
-Recently, news publishers undergo more and more observation as their ethics and content come under extensive scrutiny for political biases.
+Given the rise in yellow journalism and search engine optimization algorithms that create an echo-chamber among mass media, civic journalism is entering a niche role where it can shift the position of news within public reception.
+Recently, news publishers have undergone more and more scrutiny as their ethics and content come under extensive scrutiny for political biases.
 Civic journalism pivots the role of publishers from distributing information to curating information.
-Given one of civic journalism's central tenets - making the press a forum for discussion of community issues - a publisher is able to seek out a niche in bolstering local engagement over spreading knowledge of international issues readily available on the Internet.
+Given one of civic journalism's central tenets - making the press a forum for discussion of community issues - a publisher is able to seek out a niche in bolstering local engagement over spreading knowledge of international issues readily available on the internet.

 Related concepts

-Citizen journalism is variety of journalism that is conducted by people who are not simply professional journalists, but who convey information by using social media and various blog posts.
+Citizen journalism is a variety of journalism that is conducted by people who are not simply professional journalists, but who convey information by using social media and various blog posts.
 Recently, citizen journalism has expanded its worldwide influence despite continuing concerns over whether citizen journalists are as reliable as true, well-practiced journalists.
-The goal of citizen journalists is to increase civic engagement, similar to how the goal civic journalism is to increases civic engagement.
+The goal of citizen journalists is to increase civic engagement, similar to how the goal of civic journalism is to increase civic engagement.
 Citizen journalists may be influencers as opposed to accredited journalists, but still have a substantial means of conveying their message to the general public.